 After finally finishing my fifth and final season of soccer as a center midfielder for St. Joe’s, I have officially exhausted all of my eligibility.
 Eighty-four games started, 86 games played, 12 career goals, 15 career assists and 39 career points.
 Not many people get to say they played five years of college athletics, but I am one of the lucky ones to have done so at a place I adore with all my heart and with three coaches who have believed in me every step of the way.

 None of this would have been possible without my undying love and the countless hours I have poured into this sport.
-The days and nights at the field with my dad working my ass off to get better in every facet of the game all paid off, and I hope I have made you proud.
+The days and nights at the field with my dad working my ass off to get better in every facet of the game all paid off.

 I am so grateful to my parents for all the hours, miles and energy they have put into making my dreams a reality and for missing only two games in five years, no matter where the game was played.